 Tip: If you're not going to eat your catch, unhook it carefully—while it's still in the water—and release it using proper catch and releasepractices.

 When you think of a fish dinner, most of us think of a fillet on our plate.
 While filleting is perhaps the most common preparation for cleaning your fish, keeping a fish whole for roasting or grilling is also a great way to enjoy fish.
 If you plan on keeping your catch whole, you’ll need to clean and scale it.
 If you are going to fillet the fish, these steps are unnecessary.

 Some species of fish have body shapes that don’t lend themselves to filleting and are more commonly steaked, such as wahoo and some larger salmon.
 If you are going to steak a fish, you’ll need to clean and scale it first as well.

-Knowing how to fillet a fish means getting the meat off the fish without the bones.
-This one of the finer methods of cleaning your fish.
-Larger fish, like largemouth bass, northern pike, salmon and walleye are usually filleted.
+When cleaning your fish, filleting means cutting out the meat of the fish without the bones.
+Larger fish, like largemouth bass, redfish, striped bass and walleye are usually filleted.
 A filleted fish has its skin and all of its bones removed before cooking.
 Scaling isn't necessary.

 Fillet knives have a long, thin blade that's very sharp and specifically designed for filleting fish.
 To work properly, they must be really, really sharp.
 If you have any slime on your hands or the fillet knife handle, wash it off to prevent slipping.

-Here are the basic steps for how to fillet a fish:
+Here are the steps on how to fillet a fish:

-©2013 RBFF.
+©2014 RBFF.
 All Rights Reserved